 Our favourite funds in the sector

-Most of the funds listed below invest in a relatively small number of companies.
-This means each investment can have a significant impact on performance, but it’s a higher-risk approach.
-For more information, please refer to the Key Investor Information for the specific fund.
+For more information on the risks, please refer to the Key Investor Information Document for the specific fund.
 Remember all investments can fall as well as rise in value so you could get back less than you invest.
 Past performance is not a guide to the future.

 Wealth 50 funds